Get a graduate degree

 - Official transcripts of all undergraduate and graduate course work must be submitted.

-- a letter of intent, which includes the candidate’s teaching and professional goals, future plans, background and teaching experience; and
+- Applicants must also submit a letter of intent, which includes the candidate’s teaching and professional goals, future plans, background and teaching experience.

 - Admission to the program requires the following minimum criteria: